kbabioch/check_systemd_status/README.md

 # check_systemd_status

-This is a simple script that will check the current systemd status by parsing the output of `systemctl(1)`.
-It is intended to be used as monitoring plugin, i.e. in combination with Nagios and/or Icinga (2).
+This is a script that will check the systemd(1) status by parsing the output of systemctl(1).
+It will signal warning (1) and/or critical (2) conditions via the exit code when the system - as perceived by systemd - it not (yet) in optimal (i.e. running) state.

+This can, for instance, be used as a simple Nagios / Icinga check in order to monitor the overall system status.

 ## USAGE

 This script can be invoked without any additional arguments.
-It will, in return invoke `systemctl(1)` and parse its output.
-The `--systemctl-path` argument can be used to specify a location to the `systemctl(1)` binary explicitly, in case it is not within `$PATH`.
+It will, in return invoke `systemctl` and parse its output.
+The `--systemctl-path` argument can be used to specify a location to the `systemctl` binary explicitly, in case it is not within `$PATH`.

 ## EXIT CODES

 This plugin will exit with codes that are compliant with the typical Nagios / Icinga (2) [convention][icinga-exit-codes].
-More specifically it will indicate a `critical` state when there is any failed unit.
-If there is no failed unit, the state will be `ok`.
+More specifically it will indicate a `warning` state when there are queued jobs and a `critical` state when there are failed units.
 In case of failure (i.e. `systemctl` not being available), it will indicate an `unknown` situation.
+Otherwise `ok` is being returned.

 ## LICENSE